ColumPaget/Hashrat/README.md

  ```
 This reads lines from stdin, so type into hashrat and then press 'enter', and you'll be given the hash of the line you typed.
 By this method your password is neither visible in 'ps ax', nor is ever stored on disk.

-'-lines' will produce a different hash  to the 'echo' method listed above, because it strips any trailing whiespace off the lines read.
-If you want strict compatiblity with 'echo' (by default echo adds a 'newline' to the end of the text to output) then use 'rawlines' mode:
+'-lines' will produce a different hash  to the 'echo' method listed above, because it strips any trailing whitespace off the lines read.
+If you want strict compatibility with 'echo' (by default echo adds a 'newline' to the end of the text to output) then use 'rawlines' mode:
   ```
 		hashrat -sha1 -64 -rawlines
   ```